Gary John Previts: Youth, education and military service

 In 2012 he acquired the Chartered Global Management Accountant (CGMA) designation through the AICPA Pathway.

-Previts served in the US Army (1965–67) during the Vietnam War, where he was stationed in Thailand during 1967.
-Back in the States he worked at Haskins & Sells, now Deloitte, before continuing on to his doctoral study.
+Previts served as a US Army Officer (1965–67).
+In 1967 during the Vietnam War he was stationed in Thailand.
+Back in the States he worked at Haskins & Sells, now Deloitte, before accepting an appointment as an assistant professor of business in 1968.

 Career

 Following his military service he was a professor at Augusta College, Georgia [now Augusta University].
-After completing his doctoral studies Previts accepted an appointment at University of Alabama in 1973.
-During the first year of his academic career, Previts was instrumental in generating interest in and in the formation of the Academy of Accounting Historians, devoted to the study of accounting history.
+After completing his doctoral studies Previts accepted an appointment at the University of Alabama in late 1972.
+During the first year of his academic career, Previts was instrumental in generating interest in the formation of the Academy of Accounting Historians, devoted to the study of accounting history.

 He was first President of the Academy of Accounting Historians and a founding editor of the Accounting Historians Journal in 1974.
-He served as President of the American Accounting Association (2007–8).
-He has served for thirty years as the editor of Research in Accounting Regulation.
-In 1979, Previts was appointed a Professor of Accountancy in the Weatherhead School of Management at Case Western Reserve University, where from 2007 to 2022 he held an appointment as the E. Mandell deWindt Professor.
+He is currently a trustee and serves on the Editorial Review Board of the journal.
+Previts is also a member of the Editorial Review Board of the Journal of Accounting and Free Enterprise, starting this position 2014, and the editor of the Studies in the Development of Accounting Thought book series published by Emerald Press (UK).
+He served for thirty years as the editor of Research in Accounting Regulation.
+Additionally, Previts was a guest editor for "Abacus" from 1988 to 2011.
+He also served as President of the American Accounting Association (2007–8).
+In 1979, Previts was appointed a professor of Accountancy in the Weatherhead School of Management at Case Western Reserve University, where from 2007 to 2022 he held an appointment as the E. Mandell deWindt Professor.

 Previts was inducted into the Accounting Hall of Fame in 2011.
 In that same year he was given the title Distinguished University Professor at CWRU.
-In 2007 he received the American Institute of Certified Public Accountants Gold Medal for Service. in 2018 the American Accounting Association (2007–8) awarded him a lifetime service award.
+In 2007 he received the American Institute of Certified Public Accountants Gold Medal for Service and in 2018 the American Accounting Association awarded him its lifetime service award.

 Personal

 Previts is married to Frances Anne (Porubsky) a graduate of Notre Dame College, South Euclid, Ohio.
 She was a research associate in hypertensive research at the Cleveland Clinic and the Medical College of Georgia, prior to dedicating her time to the development of their children.
-They have four adult children and eleven grandchildren.
+They have four adult children and twelve grandchildren.
+He is a member of Council 4083 of the Knights of Columbus, Tuscaloosa AL and a life member of the Veterans of Foreign Wars.